What should you do if you receive a balance bill from a provider?

 What do I do if I receive a balance bill?

-If you receive a Balance Bill from your provider, a Care Navigator is available to help.
+If you receive a Balance Bill from your provider, our Member Advocacy Team is available to help.
 They can answer questions about Balance Billing and inform you on your rights in the dispute process.

-Just reach out to Impact and ask to be connected to a Care Navigator if you receive a Balance Bill.
+Just reach out to Impact and ask to be connected with our Member Advocacy Team if you receive a Balance Bill.
 If a dispute is filed, they will send you a Balance Bill Kit and handle communications with the provider directly.

 Learn more in this short video.